© Richard Leclerc and Sylvain Lessard

 Town’s « One Percent Policy » artworks

 The infrastructure projects carried out by the Town and granted by the Quebec Government have resulted in the design of works carried out under the Policy of integration of the arts to architecture and the environment of buildings and public and Government sites.
 In February 2017, a first work was unveiled at the Town Hall Council room.
 Discover Éric Lamontagne, the artist who created it, and watch video clips where he describes his artistic process and presents his work entitled Se voir contempler / Paysage-intérieur.
-A second work is underway at Goyette-Hill Municipal Park.
-Watch our website for the date of its unveiling.
+A second artwork was created and installed in 2017 at Parc Goyette-Hill, "Appalaches" by Louise deLorme.

 - Establishing committees;

 - Writing documents for donations and loans of works;

 - Preparing an inventory of municipal buildings and sites that can accommodate works and prioritizing some of them;